ClearSlide/Fantastic-Transcoder/readme.md

 ## DynamoDB Data structure
 There are three tables within DynamoDB.
 ConversionID is the shared key between the tables.
 It's a unique identifier for each individual video to be converted.
 - FT_VideoConversions triggers Conversions and contains basic data about the video file, such as the unique identifier and the number of retries.
 It also includes identifiers for the SQS messages
-- FT_ConversionState tracks state data about the overall conversion process.
+- FT_SegmentState tracks the conversion status of each segment, and is responsible for triggering FT_Convert
-- FT_SegmentState tracks the conversion status of each segment
+- FT_ConversionState tracks state data about the conversion process and is responsible for triggering FT_Concat

 ## Failure Cases:
 - Any lambda, if ffmpeg exits with status other than 1, trigger failed in dynamoDB & update SQS queue message visibility to 1